Chicken Breast is Major

 - Put all the seasonings in a plastic bag and mix well.

 - Add the chicken and toss well to coat with the seasoning.

 - Let sit in the refrigerator for 20 minutes to a day.
 Can be frozen in this state.

 - Remove the chicken from the plastic bag and wipe with kitchen paper (*3).

 - Lightly coat the chicken with potato starch and fry immediately.

-- After about 3-5 minutes, when the sound of oil splashing becomes low, remove the chicken and directly dip into the sweet sour sauce.
+- After about 3-5 minutes, when the sound of oil splashing becomes low, remove the chicken and drain off the oil with kitchen paper.
 Be careful not to over-fry, this batter does not brown that much.